qnts/jwt_provider2/README.md

 >
 > *(from Laravel middleware documentation)*

-Okay, this is not laravel, but I had the idea of them and created my own middleware mechanism into this module.
+Okay, this is not laravel, but we had the idea of them and created my own middleware mechanism into this module.

 #### Create your own middleware